 Mini Movers Studio Director & Instructor

 Jackie Bowden is the founder and director of Mini Movers Studio.
 Jackie is a graduate of Salem State University were she graduated with honors with a minor in dance.
 She received the Creativity Award in dance and was awarded an arts grant to study at Broadway Dance Center's Training Program.
+In August of 2020 she completed the Boston Ballet Adaptive Dance Training Program.

 Jackie has had the opportunity to perform at various festivals and shows around the New England area and continues to study under influential teachers to grow as an educator and dancer.
 In addition to dance, Jackie is a cheerleading coach with over 15 years experience.